-For purposes of this award term and condition:

-- 1. Administrative proceeding means a non-judicial process that is adjudicatory in nature in order to make a determination of fault or liability (e.g., Securities and Exchange Commission Administrative proceedings, Civilian Board of Contract Appeals proceedings, and Armed Services Board of Contract Appeals proceedings).
-This includes proceedings at the Federal and State level but only in connection with performance of a Federal contract or grant.
-It does not include audits, site visits, corrective plans, or inspection of deliverables. - 2.
-Conviction, for purposes of this award term and condition, means a judgment or conviction of a criminal offense by any court of competent jurisdiction, whether entered upon a verdict or a plea, and includes a conviction entered upon a plea of nolo contendere. - 3.
-Total value of currently active grants, cooperative agreements, and procurement contracts includes - i.
-Only the Federal share of the funding under any Federal award with a recipient cost share or match; and - ii.
+- 5. Definitions For purposes of this award condition: - a.
+"Administrative proceeding" means a non-judicial process that is adjudicatory in nature in order to make a determination of fault or liability (e.g., Securities and Exchange Commission Administrative proceedings, Civilian Board of Contract Appeals proceedings, and Armed Services Board of Contract Appeals proceedings).
+This includes proceedings at the Federal and State level but only in connection with performance of a Federal contract or grant (including a cooperative agreement).
+It does not include audits, site visits, corrective plans, or inspection of deliverables. - b.
+"Conviction", for purposes of this award condition, means a judgment or conviction of a criminal offense by any court of competent jurisdiction, whether entered upon a verdict or a plea, and includes a conviction entered upon a plea of nolo contendere. - c.
+"Total value of currently active grants, cooperative agreements, and procurement contracts" includes -- - Only the Federal share of the funding under any Federal award with a recipient cost share; and - ii.
 The value of all expected funding increments under a Federal award and options, even if not yet exercised.

-XXIV.
-AWARD CLOSEOUT
+X. AWARD CLOSEOUT

-- a.
-Award closeout is the process by which FPAC determines that all required project activities have been performed satisfactorily and all necessary administrative actions have been completed. - b.
-The recipient must submit, no later than 120 calendar days after the end date of the period of performance, all financial, performance, and other reports as required by the terms and conditions of the agreement, including documentation showing that match or cost-share requirements have been met.
-The awarding agency may approve extensions when requested by the recipient. - c.
-Unless the awarding agency authorizes an extension, the recipient must liquidate all obligations incurred under the agreement not later than 120 calendar days after the end date of the period of performance. - d.
-Recipients must submit all requests for reimbursements no later than 120 calendar days after the end date of the period of performance. - e.
+- Award closeout is the process by which FPAC determines that all required project activities have been performed satisfactorily and all necessary administrative actions have been completed. - 2.
+The recipient must submit, no later than 120 calendar days after the period of performance end date, all financial, performance, and other reports as required by the terms and conditions of the agreement, including documentation showing that cost share requirements have been met.
+The awarding agency may approve extensions when requested by the recipient. - 3.
+Unless the awarding agency authorizes an extension, the recipient must liquidate all obligations incurred under the agreement no later than 120 calendar days after the period of performance end date. - 4.
+Recipients must submit all requests for reimbursements no later than 120 calendar days after the period of performance end date. - 5.
 The recipient must promptly refund any balances of unobligated cash that the awarding agency paid in advance or paid and that are not authorized to be retained by the recipient for use in other projects.
-See OMB Circular A-129 and see §200.345 Collection of amounts due, for requirements regarding unreturned amounts that become delinguent debts.
+See OMB Circular A-129 and see §200.345 Collection of amounts due, for requirements regarding unreturned amounts that become delinquent debts.

-- f.
-Recipients must retain all records pertaining to the agreement in accordance with 2 CFR 200.333-337 and any additional requirements included in the agreement statement of work. - g.
-Recipients must follow disposition requirements for property acquired with award funds in accordance with 2 CFR 200.310-316 and the terms of this agreement. - h.
+Recipients must retain all records pertaining to the agreement in accordance with 2

+CFR 200.333-337 and any additional requirements included in the agreement statement of work.

+- 6. Recipients must follow disposition requirements for property acquired with award funds in accordance with 2 CFR 200.310-316 and the terms of this agreement. - 7.
 If the recipient does not submit all reports in accordance with this section and the terms and conditions of the Federal award within one year of the period of performance end date, the Federal awarding agency must proceed to close out with the information available, including de-obligation of remaining funds.
-In addition, in accordance with 2 CFR 200.344, the Federal awarding agency must report the non-Federal entity's material failure to comply with the terms and conditions of the award with the OMB-designated integrity and performance system (currently FAPIIS).
+In addition, in accordance with 2 CFR 200.344, the Federal awarding agency must report the non-Federal entity's material failure to comply with the terms and conditions of the award with the OMB- designated integrity and performance system (currently FAPIIS).